canidlogic/retro/README.md

 ## Releases

+### Beta 0.2.1

+Optimized the FM generator module so that it uses a sine wave lookup table instead of directly computing the sine function each sample.
+Real-world tests indicate a substantial performance boost by doing this, without any change in audio quality.
+Also optimized main retro module so that it only initializes the square wave module if it is actually needed.
+Clarified the documentation about the `%sqamp` configuration command.
+Finally, adjusted documentation to indicate that square wave instruments are not deprecated, but rather are a separate instrument class from the FM module.

 ### Beta 0.2.0

 Added a modular instrument definition system that supports FM synthesis.
 This is a major overhaul, and yet it is still backwards compatible with the previous betas.
 Retro synthesis scripts designed for previous betas should still run equivalently on this beta.